-- confident in working with information and ideas their own and those of others - responsible for themselves, responsive to and respectful of others - reflective as learners, developing their ability to learn - innovative and equipped for new and future challenges - engaged intellectually and socially, ready to make a difference.
+- confident in working with information and ideas their own and those of others. - responsible for themselves, responsive to and respectful of others. - reflective as learners, developing their ability to learn. - innovative and equipped for new and future challenges. - engaged intellectually and socially, ready to make a difference.

-6 Cambridge students develop a deep understanding of subjects and independent thinking skills.
+School feedback: Cambridge students develop a deep understanding of subjects and independent thinking skills.

-Principal, Rockledge High School, USA
+Feedback from: Principal, Rockledge High School, USA